-This transcription factor has a well-documented positive effect on the expression of a wide range of cellular antioxidant enzymes and other functional proteins, such as glutathione S-transferase (GST), GPx1, GPx4, thioredoxin, thioredoxin reductases, peroxiredoxins (Prx) Prx3 and Prx5, selenoprotein P, metallothioneins I and II and caeruloplasmin (Greer et al., 2007; Tan et al., 2008), as well as increasing the expression and activity of SOD2 and catalase (Greer et al., 2007; Li et al., 2009; Olmos et al., 2009; Klotz et al., 2015) reviewed by (Klotz et al., 2015).
+This transcription factor has a well-documented positive effect on the expression of a wide range of cellular antioxidant enzymes and other functional proteins, such as glutathione S-transferase, GPx1, GPx4, thioredoxin, thioredoxin reductases, peroxiredoxins (Prx) Prx3 and Prx5, selenoprotein P, metallothioneins I and II, and caeruloplasmin (Greer et al., 2007; Tan et al., 2008), as well as increasing the expression and activity of SOD2 and catalase (Greer et al., 2007; Li et al., 2009; Olmos et al., 2009; for review, see Klotz et al., 2015).

-FOXO3a increases mitochondrial biogenesis and expression of TFAM (transcription factor A, mitochondrial) (Tseng et al., 2013).
+FOXO3a increases mitochondrial biogenesis and expression of transcription factor A, mitochondrial (Tseng et al., 2013).
 Furthermore, FOXO3a induces widespread mitochondrial gene expression (Peserico et al., 2013).
-This property is of importance as many such genes are involved in regulating mitochondrial mass, mitochondrial morphology, mitophagy, mitochondrial fusion and fission as well the production of ATP (Tseng et al., 2013; Zhou et al., 2017).
-While the effect on mitochondrial genes is broadly positive as far as improved organelle performance is concerned, somewhat counterintuitively, increased extramitochondrial FOXO3a activity may inhibit the activity of some nuclear genes involved in mitochondrial function which could adversely affect ATP generation, at least in some circumstances (Ferber et al., 2012).
-However, the survival value of this action is emphasised by data highlighting a slight fall in energy production, but a reduction in mtROS production to a level below baseline (Ferber et al., 2012).
-The capacity of FOXO3a to regulate the balance between mtROS production and ATP production appears to be particularly important in stressed neurones and plays a major role in promoting their survival (Hagenbuchner and Ausserlechner, 2013).
+This property is of importance as many such genes are involved in regulating mitochondrial mass, mitochondrial morphology, mitophagy, mitochondrial fusion and fission, and the production of ATP (Tseng et al., 2013; Zhou et al., 2017).
+While the effect on mitochondrial genes is broadly positive as far as improved organelle performance is concerned, somewhat counterintuitively, increased extramitochondrial FOXO3a activity may inhibit the activity of some nuclear genes involved in mitochondrial function, which could adversely affect ATP generation, at least in some circumstances (Ferber et al., 2012).
+However, the survival value of this action is emphasized by data highlighting a slight decrease in energy production but a reduction in mtROS production to a level below baseline (Ferber et al., 2012).
+The capacity of FOXO3a to regulate the balance between mtROS production and ATP production appears to be particularly important in stressed neurons and plays a major role in promoting their survival (Hagenbuchner and Ausserlechner, 2013).

-6. Consequences of BHB oxidation, decreased glycolysis and increased NAD+ levels
+Consequences of BHB Oxidation, Decreased Glycolysis, and Increased NAD+ Levels

-6.1 BHB and NAD+ "sparing"
+BHB and NAD+ "sparing"

 Several research teams have reported an upregulation of NAD+ levels in the brains of their study animals and in humans following protracted ketosis (Grabacka et al., 2016b; Elamin et al., 2017, 2018a; Xin et al., 2018).
-Other authors have reported the inhibition or termination of glycolysis in the brains of human volunteers consuming a KD (Roy et al., 2012; Zhang et al., 2013b) reviewed by (Courchesne-Loyer et al., 2017a).
-These observations are interconnected and stem from relative differences in the number of NAD+ molecules reduced to NADH in the process of forming acetyl-CoA via glycolysis or BHB oxidation as we explain below.
+Other authors have reported the inhibition or termination of glycolysis in the brains of human volunteers consuming a KD (Roy et al., 2012; Zhang et al., 2013b; for review, see Courchesne-Loyer et al., 2017a).
+These observations are interconnected and stem from relative differences in the number of NAD+ molecules reduced to NADH in the process of forming acetyl-CoA via glycolysis or BHB oxidation, as we explain below.